PrismarineJS/bedrock-protocol/docs/FAQ.md

 Use the PackageFullName field in place of the `Microsoft.MinecraftUWP_8wekyb3d8bbwe` for the command above.

 ## Kicked during login
+NOTE: If you not receiving any errors, the error probably logged in debug mode which is not enabled.
+To enable it, set `process.env.DEBUG = 'minecraft-protocol'` to the top of the file

 Some servers can kick you if you don't set `authTitle` as explained in the README.

+## Server clients kicked due to "jwt not active"

+The system time is incorrect and needs to be corrected.